 So what’s the 4% rule?

 One of the basic rules of investing: The higher return, generally the higher the risk.
 Depending upon the investment, there are things you can do to mitigate risk, but the general rule applies.
 For the past 100 years the return of US stocks has averaged 8%.
 With your investment, you may do better or worse, but it is your top line goal.
 Annual investment returns above 8%, while possible, have the odds stacked against you.
-Getting somewhat safe returns of above 4% isn’t difficult and should be the goal you shoot for.
+Getting somewhat safe returns of above 4% isn’t difficult and should be a realistic goal you should shoot for.

 The government is forcing investors, on purpose, to put their money into riskier assets.
 The question becomes, what other investment options are available that offer higher returns, yet are not as risky as, say, stocks?
 Since traditional fixed rate investments are earning nothing, what other alternative investments are available?